Skip to Content

 • A paper map – Due to the above situation, I really would recommend bringing at least one paper map (even a free one from a Visitor Centre would do) so you can navigate without the use of technology

 • Backroad Mapbook – If you’re looking to explore beyond the beaten path, the Backroad Mapbook series should be your bible.
-They feature all legal free camping spots, hiking trails, attractions and more
+They feature free/low cost camping spots, hiking trails, attractions and more

 • A good medical kit – Some rural communities do not have a pharmacy and gas station supplies will be limited.
-A medical kit is one of the 10 Essentials which help small inconveniences from becoming emergency situations
+A medical kit is one of the 10 Essentials which help small inconveniences from becoming emergencies

 • Spare tire – Some of BC’s highways are very isolated.
-It’s a good idea to have a decent spare tire (i.e. not a ‘donut’) and knowing how to fit it
+It’s a good idea to have a decent spare tire (i.e. not a ‘donut’) and know how to fit it

 • Extra gas – Some gas stations in rural areas have limited operating hours.
 I’d suggest keeping your gas tank fairly full